ArasLabs/my-recent-items/README.md

 # My Recently Visited Items

-Current version v3-1.
-Use older versions for Aras Relases 10SP3 and older.
+Current version [v4](https://github.com/ArasLabs/my-recent-items/releases/tag/v4) supports Aras Innovator 11 SP9+.

 This Add-On Package adds a stack to track the N recently visited items per user login.
 Item Types to be tracked can be configured to be any ItemType. (default = Document, Part, CAD,Project,Manufacturer Part,Manufacturer,Express ECO, PR,).

-On the TOC, under „My Innovator“, a new line „My Recently Visited“ will show
+On the TOC, under "My Innovator", a new line "My Recently Visited" will show.

 Improved configurability and multi language support